|

 Dust mite allergy

-differ in their tolerance to the mite allergen.
-Some
+tolerance to the mite allergen.
+Some people never

-people never exhibit any allergic reaction, while in
+exhibit any allergic reaction, while in others a

 Causes Dust Mite Allergy).